 A CDI professional is a deaf individual who has been certified as an interpreter.
 The key aspect that sets them apart from generalist certified hearing interpreters is that they are native users of sign language and the experience of deaf culture.They are experts with extensive training, skill, experience, and knowledge of sign language, deaf culture, nuances, and gestures.

 Having a CDI on the team helps improve communication, and supports a more comfortable environment for the deaf or hard of hearing consumer.
 Here’s a brief look at the how communication happens:

 - A Deaf/hard of hearing individual communicates through ASL/BSL/gestures, etc., to a CDI.

 - CDI signs in ASL to the hearing interpreter.

 - The hearing interpreter interprets ASL to English for the hearing third-party.

 Some might consider this mode of communication lengthy.
 However, professional interpreters can maintain the flow of communication easier and offer that level of comfort for everyone.

 When and Why Should You Use A CDI?

 - The deaf or hard of hearing individual has limited or minimal formal communication skills.
-They might not have fully developed ASL or might be children who are just learning.
+They may not have fully developed ASL or may be children who are just learning.

-- If the content of the information is complex.
-Things such as legal and mental health settings can get a bit confusing.
+- The content of the spoken information is complex such as legal and mental health settings.